5jt/dyalog-cookbook/manuscript/Z04_Session.md

 * All definitions contain `{WSID}` which stands for the workspace ID.
 * `{PRODUCT}` tells all about the version of Dyalog: version number, 32/64 and Classic/Unicode.

+  You might not be interested in this in case you use just one version of Dyalog.

 The other pieces of information are less important.
-For details refer to [^DyalogCaptions].
+For details refer to [^dyalogcaptions].
 These definitions make sure that literally any dialog box can be allocated to a particular Dyalog session with ease.
 This is just an example:

 ![A typical dialog box](images/WindowsCaptionsDialogBox.png)

 However, this cannot be configured in any way, you need to add subkeys and values to the Windows Registry.
 We do _not_ suggest that you add or modify those caption with the Registry Editor.
 It is a better idea to write them by program, even if you deal with just one version of Dyalog at a time because soon there will be a new version coming along requiring you to carry out the same actions again.
-See the chapter "The Windows Registry" for how to solve this once and for all.
+See the chapter "The Windows Registry" for how to solve this; that chapters uses this scenario as an example.

-[^DyalogCaptions]: Dyalog's windows captions are configurable:
+[^dyalogcaptions]: Dyalog's windows captions are configurable:
 <http://help.dyalog.com/16.0/Content/UserGuide/Installation%20and%20Configuration/Window%20Captions.htm>